UK PM Boris Johnson rallies his Cabinet after narrow win | Politics

 “For Johnson, continuing to lead the party after such a revolt will prove to be unsustainable,” writes William Hague, a former Conservative Party leader, in ‘The Times’.

-"Any leader who wins a vote on their leadership has that moment of relief that they have technically survived and the instant conviction that they have lived to fight another day.
-A win is a win, a small margin in a hard fight is surely enough,'' he said.
+“Any leader who wins a vote on their leadership has that moment of relief that they have technically survived and the instant conviction that they have lived to fight another day.
+A win is a win, a small margin in a hard fight is surely enough.

 In another brewing development, the powerful 1922 Committee of backbench Tory MPs in charge of electing the party leader is believed to be contemplating a rule change so Johnson isn’t safe for a year from another leadership challenge under current norms.